 © 2017, Jelani Cobb.

-Jelani Cobb is a professor of Journalism at Columbia University and a staff writer for The New Yorker.
+Jelani Cobb is dean of the Columbia University Graduate School of Journalism and a staff writer for The New Yorker.